ergodicio/tsadar/docs/source/getting_started.rst

     data:
         shotnum: 1234567
         lineouts:
-            type:
-                pixel
+            type: pixel
             start: 100
             end: 900
             skip: 10
         background:
-            type:
-                pixel
+            type: pixel
             slice: 900

-There are multiple options for background algorithms.
-The following tend to be the best options for various data types.
-All of these options are specified within the **background** field of the input deck.
-For more information on the availible algorithms please see the :ref:`background algorithms page <bg_algorithms>`
+There are multiple options for background algorithms selected with the ``background:type`` field.
+The current options are ``pixel``, ``fit``, and ``shot``.
+The tabs below show the recommended options for various data types.
+All of these options are specified within the ``background`` field of the input deck.
+The ``slice`` field is used to select the location of the background lineout or to specify the background shot number (interpretation of this field is algorithm dependent).
+If the ``slice`` specifies a location, the units are interpreted as pixels.
+The ``pixel`` option takes a lineout of the data at the location specified by the ``slice`` field and uses a smoothed version as the background.
+This requires there is no data feature at the specified location.
+The ``fit`` option fits a model to that background lineout for additional smoothing.
+Finally, the ``shot`` option uses a separate background shot specified by the ``slice`` field.

 .. tab-set::